 Fight Underarm Odor

-Fill a spray bottle with undiluted distilled white vinegar and keep it on hand in the laundry room to remove perspiration odor and stains on washable clothing.
-Spray the vinegar directly on underarm areas before tossing them into the washing machine.
+Fill a spray bottle with undiluted distilled white vinegar, and keep it on hand in the laundry room to remove perspiration odor and stains on washable clothing.
+Spray the vinegar directly on the fabric on the inside of the underarm areas, and allow it to work for at least 10 minutes before tossing the garment into the washing machine.
+If the fabric feels stiff before washing, use a soft-bristle brush to break up the residue.
 The vinegar will help to cut through residual deodorant left on clothing and prevent underarm yellowing.

 Erase Hem Lines